jlovejo2/Password_Generator/README.md

 * index.html - html code for about-me page.
 * style.css - css code for styling of page customized from bootstrap.
 * javascript.js - all javascript code for the page.
 Contains four functions.
+* javascript1.js - all javascript code for the page without randomizeSTring function & randomPosition function.
+  Created this because I was having trouble getting these functions to work and wanted to have code showing that my methodology was sound.
 * assets folder - contains all my images used.

 ## Specific Changes Made